jish6303/Python/README.md

 ======

 Little python code.
-Some contains code from the Coursera course Programming for Everybody (Python) by Charles Severance
+Some contains code from the Coursera course Programming for Everybody (Python) by Charles Severance from University of Michigan.